-Fifth-wheel manufacturer Fontaine International and its aftermarket business, Fontaine Parts Connection on June 9 announced organizational changes impacting the Irondale, Ala.-based companies’ sales, marketing and engineering departments.
+Fifth-wheel manufacturer Fontaine International and its aftermarket business, Fontaine Parts Connection, today, June 9, announced organizational changes impacting the Irondale, Ala.-based companies’ sales, marketing and engineering departments.

 At Fontaine International, Terry Mennen has been promoted to vice president of sales and marketing; Britt Caple has rejoined the sales team as key account manager; and Scott Shearer has been hired as corporate industrial engineer.
 Toby Harris has joined Fontaine Parts Connection as vice president of sales and marketing.